Articles of Association

 3.8.
-A member can only be excluded upon a decision of the general meeting deciding by a two-thirds majority of the votes cast by the members present or represented at the general meeting, acting on a reasoned proposal of the Board of Directors.
-Such exclusion can be requested if, in the opinion of the Board, any member’s actions are incompatible with the aims and objectives of the Association.
+A member can only be excluded upon a decision of the General Meeting, acting on a reasoned proposal of the Board of Directors.
+The General Meeting will take its decision with the same quorum and voting majority as are required for an amendment of these Articles of Association.
+Such exclusion can be requested if, in the opinion of the Board, any member’s actions are incompatible with the not-for-profit purpose and objectives of the Association.

 Article 4 – HONORARY MEMBERS

 4.1.
-By a majority vote, the Board may elect to honorary membership persons who have favored the objects of the Association.
+By a majority vote, the Board may elect to honorary membership persons who have favored the not-for-profit purpose of the Association.
 Their membership will start as of the date of their appointment by the Board of Directors.

 4.2.
 In addition to the persons appointed in accordance with Article 4.1, the United States Ambassadors to the Kingdom of Belgium, the European Union and the North Atlantic Treaty Organization shall, as of the date of their appointment to function, by right, be Honorary Members together with the following officials at the United States Embassy to the Kingdom of Belgium: Minister Counselor, Counselor for Economic Affairs, and Commercial Counselor.
 Their membership will automatically expire at the end of their function.

 4.3.
 Honorary members enjoy all the rights and privileges possessed by active members, except the right to vote.

 4.4.
 Honorary members do not have to pay any membership fee.